Goal: The goal is to build a Gaussian Naive Bayes classifier from scratch.

 In this section, we will check the performance of our model on train and test data.
 We will also build a Naive Bayes model using scikit-learn library and compare performance.

-, which returns the ratio of the number of correct predictions to the number of observations.
+Before we make predictions, let's define a function, accuracy, which returns the ratio of the number of correct predictions to the number of observations.

 # Define Accuracy